static slide

 There are many ways parents can be involved in St Kilian's School.

-• Helping in the classroom with support programs e.g. reading, excursions.
+• Helping in the classroom with support programs e.g. excursions, school-based tasks, day-to-day school activities.

 • Attend meetings and other sessions where explanations are given about what is happening at school.

-• Become involved with Parents & Friends or the School Board.
+• Become involved with Parents & Friends or the School Advisory Council.

 • Attend working bees.